Jessica McCawley, Director

-Marine Fisheries Management sections
+Division of Marine Fisheries Management sections

 Analysis and Rulemaking

-This section compiles fishery data, coordinates with other governmental agencies and research institutions, and solicits information from the public regarding fishery management strategies for state saltwater fisheries regulations.
+This section compiles fishery data, coordinates with other government agencies and research institutions, and solicits information from the public regarding fishery management strategies for state saltwater fisheries regulations.
 Section employees use this information to develop management and rule-making recommendations for Commission consideration.

 MFM budget summary